Sorry, you need to enable JavaScript to visit this website.

 13. How do I determine what employing agency to list on the initial claim application?

-On your SF-50, please refer to line 49, which will state the employing department or agency.
+On your SF-50, refer to line 46, which will be the state employing department or agency.

+Furloughed federal employees will not be required to obtain job search contacts if they file for unemployment benefits in the District of Columbia.
 While on furlough, an individual remains an employee of the Federal Government.
 Therefore, executive branch-wide standards of ethical conduct and rules regarding outside employment continue to apply when an individual is furloughed (specifically, the executive branch-wide standards of ethical conduct at 5 CFR part 2635).
-Furloughed federal employees will not be required to obtain job search contacts if they file for unemployment benefits in the District of Columbia.
+Furloughed contractors for the Federal Government will be required to obtain job search contacts.

 17. If I worked for the Pentagon, will I qualify for unemployment benefits in the District?

-No. For unemployment insurance purposes, the Pentagon is located in Arlington, VA.
-If you worked at the Pentagon, please contact the State of Virginia to file an unemployment claim using the following link: www.vec.virginia.gov/unemployed.
+No. For unemployment insurance purposes, the Pentagon is in Arlington, Virginia.
+Contact the State of Virginia to file an unemployment claim.

 18. If I worked for the Transportation Security Administration (TSA), will I qualify for unemployment benefits in the District?

 No. For unemployment insurance purposes, there are no airports within Washington, D.C. to employ TSA workers.
-If you performed work for Ronald Reagan National Airport, please contact the State of Virginia to file an unemployment claim.
-Links to the Virginia Employment Commission can be found at www.vec.virginia.gov/unemployed.
+If you performed work for Ronald Reagan National Airport.
+Contact the State of Virginia to file an unemployment claim.

 19. If I worked for the Central Intelligence Agency (CIA), can I file a claim for unemployment benefits?

 Yes.
-In regards to the CIA, workers of the Agency must file a claim with the District of Columbia rather than the State of Virginia to qualify for unemployment benefits.
+CIA employees must file a claim with the District of Columbia rather than the State of Virginia to qualify for unemployment insurance benefits.

 Contact TTY: